You’ve probably seen stories online of people who live abroad and lead glamorous sun-soaked lives.

 Do I Meet the Requirements for Teaching Abroad?

-Before you spend too much time daydreaming about life in a far-off land and worrying about logistics, make sure it’s even a possibility for you to teach abroad.
+Before you spend too much time daydreaming about living in a far-off land and worrying about logistics, make sure it’s even a possibility for you to teach abroad.

-There are opportunities for most everyone, but there are three things you absolutely need to teach abroad: fluent English, a little money to get where you’re going, and a TEFL certification.
+There are opportunities for almost everyone, but there are three things you absolutely need to teach abroad: fluent English, a little money to get where you’re going, and a TEFL certification.